codeonlyjs/website/content/guide/components.md

 Mounting a component makes it appear on the page.

-Most of your components will be mounted automatically by parent components, but the root of your application needs to be mounted manually.
+Most components are mounted automatically by parent components, but the root of your application needs to be mounted manually.

 To mount a component, call the `mount` method passing an element or selector indicating where the component should be appear: